Skip to main content

 EEO/AA Program

-In accordance with requirements of the FTA and Executive Order 11246, NJ TRANSIT has prepared an Equal Employment Opportunity and Affirmative Action Program.
-In compliance with federal requirements, NJ TRANSIT’s program calls for proactive measures to employ and advance qualified females and minorities.
+In accordance with the requirements of the FTA and Executive Order 11246, NJ TRANSIT has prepared an Equal Employment Opportunity and Affirmative Action Program, which calls for proactive measures to employ and advance qualified females and minorities.